MahmoudAhmadOsman/p0-jdbc-northern-book-store/README.md

 ## P0 - Northern Book Store

-The Northern Book Store is a book management system that allows customers to purchase books from the online book store.
+The Northern Book Store is a book management system that allows customers to purchase books from  online using our website.

 ## Functionality